 Denying that your child has an issue with substances or believing that they are “not like other” users is a form of enabling.
 In denial, you are subconsciously looking for ways that your child does not fit into your preconceived notion of what a person with substance use issues is like.

-For example, you may think “My child can’t be an addict, he’s clean-cut and lives in a nice house!”
+For example, you may think “My child can’t be addicted, he’s clean-cut and lives in a nice house!”

 This is outright denying that your child has an issue because your idea of a person with an issue is dependent upon your child looking a certain way.
 It also ignores that the reason your child lives in a nice house is because you provide one for them.

-Denial can also look like the expectation that your child can be rational or quit using if they decided to make that choice.
+Denial can also look like the expectation that your child can be rational or quit using if they decide to make that choice.
 For example, your child may tell you that they would never drink and drive.
-This quiets your fears that they will get into a drunken car accident, which makes you feel that their problem cannot be as bad as you fear it might be, since they are able to seemingly set a limit.
+This quiets your fears that they will get into a drunken car accident, which makes you feel that their problem cannot be as bad as you fear it might be, since they can seemingly set a limit.

 Using with Your Child

 Using substances with your child is an extremely obvious type of enabling.
 There are many reasons why this happens.
 You may use substances with your child because you also struggle with substance issues.
 You might feel that if you use with them or watch them use, you can protect them from overdose or limit them from bad outcomes.
 However, this still keeps the drugs in your child’s system, regardless of your intentions.